YOU'VE EARNED FREE SHIPPING & GIFTS!

 Metals are a group of minerals that cannot be produced by the body.
 Sodium, being an inorganic element, is an essential component in human nutrition.

-In light of this fact, excessive or very low intake of this ingredient can have adverse effects on the body.
+In light of this fact, excessive or very low intake of sodium can have adverse effects on the body.

 The loss of body fluids during sport or exercise is largely due to sweating.